mb0/xelf-old/README.md

 bug-prone permutations.

 JSON was the minimal go-to data format used by the author.
 While not elegant or comfortable, every environment supports it well.
-Using JSON, however, is not ergonomic when used as a product label layout language or any other more complex situation.
+Using JSON, however, is not ergonomic, when used as a product label layout language or in any other more involved situation.

-After about two years of experiments of varying degree I naturally arrived at a Lisp-style syntax, using a simple, yet powerful type system in combination with JSON compatible literals, a tiny set of built-in operators and expressions and an extensible evaluation process, that can be used to liberally change or extend the language.
+After about two years of experiments of varying degree I naturally arrived at a Lisp-style syntax, using a simple, yet powerful type system in combination with JSON compatible literals, a small set of built-in operators and expressions and an extensible evaluation process, that can be used to liberally change or extend the language.